 FLUORESCENCE IS A MUST FOR THE VISUALIZATION OF THE LYMPHATIC SYSTEM IN THE PREVENTION, DIAGNOSIS UP TO LYMPHATIC SURGERY.

 Lymphedema is the most common disease of the lymphatics.
 Secondary lymphedema (due to surgery) is estimated to be approximalively 10 million people worldwide.
 Lymphedema can be addressed surgically.
 Precise identification of functional lymphatic vessels and/or lymph nodes is essential in helping surgeons during procedures.

-FLUOBEAM® is a unique tool used to assess and analyse lymphatic drainage, efficiency and dysfunction.
+FLUOBEAM®, a near-infrared fluorescence camera, is a unique tool used to assess and analyse lymphatic drainage, efficiency and dysfunction.